packit/research/research/integrations/fedora-ci/index.md

 ### Load balancing

+Preferably it would be ideal to have separate deployment for the “dist-git only” service as handling all Fedora packages would definitely increase traffic and could cause issues with running as both Fedora CI and original Packit Service.

+#### Default config

+Having a separate instance would also open up a door to a potential “default config” which could be different to our current one (SRPM, Copr build, TF) and more tailored to the needs of the Fedora CI.

+**TODO**:

+- [ ] Maybe have a default config configurable?

 ### SRPM build

 For Zuul is run via `fedpkg srpm`.
 Then it's provided for the Koji build.